The Conflict Graph Design: Estimating Causal Effects under Arbitrary Neighborhood Interference: Design-Based Inference Framework

 We remark that the contrasting interventions $\zonei$ and $\zzeroi$ can be unit-specific, which allows experimenters to specify various types of spill-over or direct effects.
 Without stronger assumptions such as constant treatment effect, individual treatment effects cannot be estimated with any reasonable precision.
 On the other hand, aggregated treatment effects can typically be estimated to high precision with large sample sizes under appropriate conditions.

-The contrastive causal estimands considered above capture the majority of causal effects considered in the literature, including the following:
+The contrastive causal estimands considered above capture the majority of causal effects considered in the literature\footnote{In mediation analysis, the terms ``direct effect'' and ``indirect effect'' refer to different causal effects.
+See Section~\suppref{sec:supp-mediation} of the supplement for a detailed comparison.}, including the following:

-\begin{itemize} \item \textbf{Global Average Treatment Effect}: When the contrasting interventions are selected as $\zonei = \mathbf{1}$ (also referred to as the \emph{all treated} intervention) and $\zzeroi = \mathbf{0}$ (also referred to as the \emph{all control} intervention), we recover the Global Average Treatment Effect, also referred to as the All-or-Nothing Treatment Effect.
-This effects captures the constrast between the policy where everyone gets the treatment versus one where everyone gets the control.
+\begin{itemize} \item \textbf{Global Average Treatment Effect}: When the contrasting interventions are selected as $\zonei = \mathbf{1}$ and $\zzeroi = \mathbf{0}$, we recover the Global Average Treatment Effect, also referred to as the All-or-Nothing Treatment Effect.
+This effects captures the contrast between the policy where everyone gets the treatment versus one where everyone gets the control.

 \item \textbf{Direct Effects}: A standard definition of direct effect is recovered with contrasting \emph{direct} intervention $\zonei = \vec{a}_i$ and all control intervention $\zzeroi = \vec{0}$, where $\vec{a}_i$ is the vector whose $i$th entry is $1$ and remaining entries are $0$.
 This estimand captures the effect of treatment on a unit, while fixing all other units to receive the control.